Alzheimer’s and Nature Therapy: Connecting With The Outdoors

 Currently, there is no cure for Alzheimer’s Disease, but there are treatment options available that can help manage its symptoms and slow down its progression.

-The mainstay of treatment includes that aim to regulate neurotransmitters in the brain involved in cognition and memory processes.
+The mainstay of treatment includes medications that aim to regulate neurotransmitters in the brain involved in cognition and memory processes.

 These medications have been shown to provide some relief from symptoms and improve the quality of life for patients.